wustlcse/FAQ/docs/index.md

 <span class="tag-links">[#academia](#academia) [#courses](#courses) [#double_counting](#double_counting) [#requirements](#requirements) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/86">Discussions View</a></span>

 ---
-<h2 class="anchored" id="cse-courses-are-popular-how-do-we-decide-whom-to-admit-to-our-courses">CSE courses are popular; how do we decide whom to admit to our courses?</h2>
-<a id=45></a> The popularity of our courses has risen over the years to the extent that unless we take special action, many of our own students would not be able to get seats in our courses.
- Of course we strive to make room for all students interested in our courses, but we can only let in students whom we can effectively mentor, teach, and grade.
- We also try to seat students based on their urgency for taking a given course.
-Students who will soon graduate will get priority over students who have another semester or year to take the course.
-The university's automatic registration system doesn't quite achieve this goal.
-It allows students to register based on their year of entry, not their year of exit.
- With the above provisos in mind, we have therefore adopted the following policy about admission to the most popular courses.
-* For courses required for a particular program in CSE, we prioritize those in the program over those not in the program, subject to other considerations listed below.
- * For graduate courses (those listed at the 4xx or 5xx levels), PhD students from any department have the highest priority.
-In practice this has not been a problem, and there is a
-*fair trade* agreement among schools so that doctoral students can take the courses they need to make progress on their research.
-If the numbers rise to the level that our students are excluded from seating, we will revisit this policy.
- * Students with an open program in CSE are next seated.
-This could be a major or minor program.
-	+ This is intended to include CS+X students who are primarily in another school.
-We treat you as our own.* Students who are primarily in the McKelvey School of Engineering are seated next.
- * All other students are seated last.

- We realize that some programs on campus list our courses as required or optional for their own programs, but they do this without communication with our department.
-We cannot guarantee such students seats in our courses.
- Also, students who have already taken a course may have lower priority than students waiting to take that course for the first time.

-<span class="tag-links">[#academia](#academia) [#courses](#courses) [#graduate](#graduate) [#needs_review](#needs_review) [#undergraduate](#undergraduate)</span>
-<br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/45">Discussions View</a></span>

----
 <h2 class="anchored" id="degree-requirements-have-changed-since-i-started--am-i-required-or-allowed-to-use-the-new-requirements">Degree requirements have changed since I started.
 Am I required or allowed to use the new requirements?</h2>